PHAECKE/alx-system_engineering-devops/0x15-api/README.md

-this project is for api
+this project is for API